PauliusMacernis/Summary/README.md

 ## Core values

-There are two core values in general - consistency, balance.
+There are two core values in general - stablility, balance.
 The rest is sub-values, sub-sub-values, etc.

-I do admire patterns in the various forms of nature and after observing the two basic patterns I conclude the balance to be a property of an adulthood, and the consistency to be a property of a prmaturity.
+I do admire patterns in the various forms of nature and after observing the two basic patterns I conclude the balance to be a property of an adulthood, and the stability to be a property of a prematurity.
 In short, if something is 100% stable, be sure to fail some time later on.
 Even if that's a very niche case to be failing on - it's a failure anyways.
 Therefore, the attitude of the one dealing with changes/stability is more important than change/stability itself.
 If a person denies the chance of mistake then the person is wrong, or the person is in the "bubble of a context" which is also wrong (which is even worse because this bubble is a subject to a normalcy bias type of change which is a change in a broader scale which is in turn a subject to the higher physical and mental instability which in turn may lead to too hard to handle by yourself situations).

 And yes, treating the change to be the most stable act/pattern of all we know does not mean it's ultimately stable.
 It may be there is something even more stable than the change act/pattern itself.
 If you allow your mind to go that far into the recursion (the rabbit hole, if you wish..) then you may finally find yourself facing a supernatural being which is more stable than the change act itself.
 If change is the ultimate stability of our nature then it's probably ok to believe this supernatural being is the parent of our nature.

-- **Consistency**
+- **Stability (aka.
+Consistency)**
 Or, as ITILv4 and many other methodologies put it - continuous improvement.
 Step by step.
 Small steps make a great journey possible.
 Daily exercising, meditation, steps, cold showering, a page of the same book or whatever else.
 A good daily habit makes an atomically huge impact in the long run.
 “Which wolf will win?”
 The old Cherokee simply replied, “The one you feed.”

   - **Relatability**